Grange Road history>>Grange Road in the news

 Report: right (click to enlarge)

-Another ex-resident has a wartime memory of a gun carriage running away down the hill from Rotten Row and demolishing the garden walls of the cottages then in St Pancras Gardens.
+Other ex-residents have wartime memories of a gun carriage running away down the hill from Rotten Row and demolishing the garden walls of the cottages then in St Pancras Gardens.
+Also, a Bren gun carrier knocked down a lamppost on Grange Road.